fingerprintjs/cdn/contributing.md

 - Statistic: `p90` (the 90th percentile; [possible statistics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Statistics-definitions.html))
 - Period: `4 hours` (Custom — 14400 seconds)
 - Additional configuration:
-    - Datapoints to alarm: `2` out of `2`
+    - Datapoints to alarm: `1` out of `1`
+    - Missing data treatment: `Treat missing data as ignore (maintain the alarm state)`
 - Threshold: `Static`, `Greater >`, `3000` (milliseconds)
-- Alarm state trigger: `In alarm`
+- Alarm state trigger: `In alarm`, then the same with `OK`
 - Select an SNS topic: see the SNS documentation to learn how you can deliver notifications; you can just remove the notification
 - Alarm name: `opencdn-alarm-originlatency`
-- Alarm description: `Too high execution duration of the open CDN lambda (GitHub repository: fingerprintjs/cdn)`
+- Alarm description: `Too high execution duration of the Open CDN lambda (GitHub repository: fingerprintjs/cdn)`

 #### Notifications about too many 4XX error